Need fresh thinking? Help is a few keystrokes away.

 It pays to be thoughtful about the customer journey when planning keyword marketing strategy.
 Because potential buyers change the words and phrases they use as they advance through the customer journey, your keyword strategy should follow a similar progression.

 Customers who are just becoming aware of what they need tend to use broad search terms such as “smart toaster” or “connected toaster.”
 A customer further along the sales funnel might use long-tail keyword phrases such as “toaster that cooks eggs,” “create pictures on my toast with a phone app,” or “weather forecasting toaster.”
-This comes into play especially when retargeting customers who have already visited your site and have likely gained more information about what they need.
+This comes into play in lead generation, especially when retargeting customers who have already visited your site and have likely gained more information about what they need.

 It doesn’t matter how well you rank for “old-fashioned toaster” or “novelty toaster” if related sales represent a minor share of your product offerings or the profit margin for the product is low.
 Even worse, your website might rank for seemingly random words with little connection to your brand—or for unsavory search terms.